-Maj Gen Newman testified that although (b)(6),(b)(7)(C) had no specific ceremonial role at the event, there were family members at the event and "she fulfilled an official function in representing the families in their roles as supporting [BG] Huxtable and [BG] Stockton, when he relinquished command."
-The (b)(6),(b)(7)(C) confirmed that Maj Gen Newman's (c)(6),(b)(7)(C) cited Maj Gen Newman's (c)(6),(b)(7)(C) participation in the VANG Family Readiness Groups' activities as evidence of an official role in VANG business.
+Maj Gen Newman testified that although (b)(G), (b)(7)(C) had no specific ceremonial role at the event, there were family members at the event and "she fulfilled an official function in representing the families in their roles as supporting [BG] Huxtable and [BG] Stockton, when he relinquished command."
+The (b)(G), (b)(7)(C) confirmed that Maj Gen Newman's (b)(G), (b)(7)(C) had no specific ceremonial role during the event.
+However, (b)(G), (b)(7)(C) cited Maj Gen Newman's (b)(G), (b)(7)(C) participation in the VANG Family Readiness Groups' activities as evidence of an official role in VANG business.